How to Create Your Website with TYPO3 (Brand Examples)

 • Back up all TYPO3 files and the database.

-• Enable HTTPS with an SSL certificate.
+• Activate HTTPS with an SSL certificate.

-• Check the caching and optimize the speed of the website.
+• Check caching and optimize website speed.

 • Add analytics tools to track visitors and set up monitoring.